nearsr/nearsr.github.io/software.md

 #### Code
 ![](assets/giticon.png)[GitHub Link](https://github.com/nearsr/War_and_Trash)
 #### Output
 I compared my output, in red, to the professor's output in blue.
-My output was remarkably close!
+My output was remarkably close.
 To ensure that the confidence intervals were what was expected based on the difference between my and the professor's results, I computed the expected values based on the gaps in the final values.
 The results are below.
 The confidence intervals for the computed values were correct based on the results output by my simulation.

 ![](assets/cardGraph.png)